Keerthivarmaa/Path_smoother/README.md

 - For production-grade autonomous navigation, this project's components would typically be integrated into or replaced by the ROS2 Navigation Stack (Nav2).
 Nav2 provides:

-- Global Planner: Generates a path (similar to your raw_waypoints_publisher) on a costmap.
+- Global Planner: Generates a path on a costmap.

 - Local Planner: Generates velocity commands for obstacle avoidance and path following  using DWA or TEB.